OmarMiniesy/Walkthroughs/Portswigger/Business Logic Vulnerabilities/Lab 7.md

 ![pass-changed](./screenshots/pass-changed.png)

-> The `POST` request above has several body parameters.
+The `POST` request above has several body parameters.
-> To login as `administrator`, we need to tamper with those parameters.
+- To login as `administrator`, we need to tamper with those parameters.

-> First, changing the username to `administrator`.
+1. Changing the username to `administrator`.
-> Second, try removing the `current-password` parameter with its value and see the response.
+2. Try removing the `current-password` parameter with its value and see the response.

 ![lab7-req-new](./screenshots/lab7-new-req.png)